Medical ketogenic diet bears burden of popularity despite being a useful therapy

 Check out our annotated bibliography of supporting sources for details.

 - Research on the use of ketogenic dietary therapies is just beginning for most indicated medical conditions.
 As the body of research grows we’ll gain a better understanding of how, when and with whom it is best employed.
 Early results demonstrate that the ketogenic diet can be as powerful as a medication for some conditions.

-- Unfortunately, most clinicians aren’t trained to implement and manage this prescription strength intervention.
+- Unfortunately, most clinicians aren’t trained to implement and manage this prescription-strength intervention.
 Even so they can identify and treat related problems such as potassium, magnesium or iron deficiencies.
 They can run tests and apply their clinical training to tailor this intervention to each patient’s specific situation.
-People should work closely with their healthcare providers.
+People should work closely with a competent healthcare provider.

 - Conflicting and false information is abundant in the popular media.

-- There are many variations of the diet as described above.
+- As described above, there are many variations of the diet.
 Each has different indications and effects.
 A knowledgeable healthcare provider can give you information on which version might be right for you.

 - The word diet hasn’t historically evoked the image of a powerful therapeutic medical intervention.
 Yet this diet can be as potent as medication for certain disorders.

 - It has been shunned by many in the medical community, including physicians and dieticians.
 They fear fat, want to adhere to the U.S.D.A. dietary guidelines, and believe a diet can’t treat serious medical issues.
 This is because they do not understand ketosis and believe it to be dangerous.